GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 ## Create a Release

-A Cloud Deploy `release` is a specific version of one or more application images associated with a specific delivery pipeline.
+A Cloud Deploy `release` is a specific version of one or more container images associated with a specific delivery pipeline.
 Once a release is created, it can be promoted through multiple targets (the _promotion sequence_).
 Additionally, creating a release renders your application using `skaffold` and saves the output as a point-in-time reference that's used for the duration of that release.

 Because this is the first release of your application, name it `web-app-001`.